Simultaneous deformations of algebras and morphisms via derived brackets: Applications to Lie theory

 where $[s]:=\{1, \dots ,s\}$, $\amalg$ means disjoint union and $U_I=u_{\alpha_1}\dots u_{\alpha_j}$ when $I=\{\alpha_1, \dots, \alpha_j\}.$ Some of the $I_i$'s in the expression $I_1\amalg\dots\amalg I_{n}=[s]$ can be empty.
 One will use the convention that $\Phi_{\vert \emptyset\vert}(U_{\emptyset})=0$ and $U_I\cdot U_\emptyset=U_I.$ Here we decompose $\Phi$ as a sum of its homogeneous elements with respect to the polynomial degree, i.e. $\Phi=\sum \Phi_n$ where $\Phi_n \in L^{n,0}_V$.

 It will be convenient to {use the isomorphism \eqref{eq:a8}} to view the elements of $L$ as coderivations, because in this case the Lie bracket is the graded commutator.
-The coderivation corresponding to $\Phi$ (resp. to $\mu$, $\nu$) will be denoted by $\bar \Phi$ (resp. $\bar \mu$, $\bar \nu$).\\
+The coderivation corresponding to $\Phi$ (resp. to $\mu$, $\nu$) will be denoted by $\bar \Phi$ (resp. $\bar \mu$, $\bar \nu$).
+An explicit expression is given by (cf prop III.2.1 \cite{AMM})

+where $I\amalg J$ denotes a disjoint union of {\it non-empty} sets and $\epsilon_x(I,J)$ denotes the sign obtained by applying the koszul sign rule to the action of the permutation $[n]\rightarrow I\amalg J$ on the graded elements $x_i$.
+In the sequel we will omit this sign, but it is understood to be there unless otherwise stated via a $\pm$ sign.

 $\Phi$ is a Maurer-Cartan element of the $L_\infty[1]$-algebra $\mathfrak{a}^P_\Delta$ if{f} But, with the notation {$ad_{\Phi}:=[-,\Phi]$}, one has and one can compute $ {ad_{\bar{\Phi}}}^n(\bar\mu)$ and $ {ad_{\bar{\Phi}}}^n(\bar\nu)$ with the expansion Therefore everything boils down to compute terms of the form The results of these computations for $\tau=\bar\nu$ and $\tau=\bar\mu$ with $n=k+l$ are claims \ref{lem1} and \ref{lem2} respectively, and give the two sides of the equation \eqref{morp}.